Patient data use case studies

 This analysis will establish a detailed picture of ovarian cancer treatments and outcomes and is intended to provide initial insights into a planned national ovarian cancer audit benchmarking pilot, with the ultimate aim to act as a catalyst to reduce variation and drive improvements to clinical practice.

-Data used will be: patients diagnosed with ovarian cancer (1st July 2014 to 31st March 2015) who were eligible for SACT (from NCRAS), associated patient-level data and tumour characteristics (from HES, COSD, RTDS and Cancer Registry), and treatments patients received (from SACT).
+Data used will be: patients diagnosed with ovarian cancer (1st July 2014 to 31st March 2015) who were eligible for chemotherapy; information about their tumour, chemotherapy treatment received, and demographic information.

-The linked data will be used to compare treatment access rates between Cancer Alliances and/ or Trust of MDT/diagnosis, to determine the extent to which this can be explained by regional differences in patient demographics, such as age and socioeconomic status (case-mix), and we will investigate the influence of healthcare system levels factors on access to treatment, such as provider and type, and consultant volume and specialisation.
+The linked data will be used to compare treatment access rates between Cancer Alliances and/ or Trust of Multi-Disciplinary Team/diagnosis, to determine the extent to which this can be explained by regional differences in patient demographics, such as age and socioeconomic status, and we will investigate the influence of healthcare system levels factors on access to treatment, such as provider and type, and consultant volume and specialisation.

 Findings are due Winter 2018, but we expect to find how much geographical variation in access to treatment for ovarian cancer there is in England, and to what extent is this affected by patient demographics and healthcare system level factors.